Plugin: UEFI Capsule

 Described in UEFI specification ยง 8.5.5 - Delivery of Capsules via file on Mass Storage device.

-If the firmware supports this, it will be the preferred method of updating on aarch64 platforms.
-You can explicitly disable it by by modifying DisableCapsuleUpdateOnDisk in /etc/fwupd/uefi_capsule.conf.
+If the firmware supports this, it will be the preferred method of updating when supported.
+You can explicitly disable it by by modifying DisableCapsuleUpdateOnDisk in the uefi_capsule section of /etc/fwupd/fwupd.conf.

 The spec expects runtime SetVariable to be available in order to enable this feature, we need to set EFI_OS_INDICATIONS_FILE_CAPSULE_DELIVERY_SUPPORTED in OsIndications variable to trigger processing of submitted capsule on next reboot.
 However some firmware implementations (e.g U-Boot), can’t set the variable at runtime, but ignore the variable in next reboot and apply the capsule anyway.